Pap Smear

 Pap smears are an effective means of combating cervical cancer, reducing incidence and mortality.
 To learn more about Pap smears and their associated health benefits, contact a Baptist Health gynecologist.

-The purpose of a Pap smear is to look for evidence of cancer or a precancerous condition in the cervix.
+The purpose of a Pap smear screening test is to look for evidence of cancer or a precancerous condition in the cervix.
 It is often combined with a test for the human papillomavirus (HPV) because certain HPV variants are among the leading causes of this type of cancer.
 Cervical cancer remains a serious health issue for women around the world.

 Pap smears are recommended for women according to the following schedule: